simison/back-to-the-theme/README.md

 # Back To The Theme

-Capture screenshots of a page with different themes, just like that!
+See a page with different themes all at once, just like that!

 <img src="delorean.gif" alt="" />

+## Instructions

+1. Install themes you want to test
+2. Create a page you want to test
+3. Navigate to Tools → Back To The Theme
+4. Choose your page, themes and options
+5. Do it!

 ## A nice list of popular themes to test